astronomer/webinar-demos/README.md

 This is a companion project for the debugging best practices webinar, showcasing various common issues and how to work with Airflow in a local dev environment for proper debugging.

+## Prerequisites

+- Copy `.env.dist` to `.env`.
+- Install the Astro CLI (https://docs.astronomer.io/astro/cli/install-cli).

+## Dags and context

+The Dags in this project model a data pipeline on DuckDB with SQL files stored in `include/sql`.
+The scenario is a fictional company called AstroTrips, selling space trips to planets.

+- `setup` (`dags/setup.py`): prepares the database by running cleanup, schema, and fixtures SQL in order.
+- `daily_report` (`dags/daily_report.py`): generates daily booking data, calculates the daily report, fetches the report rows, and prints a formatted summary to logs.

+Both Dags use the `duckdb_astrotrips` connection (configured via an env variable) and load SQL templates via `template_searchpath` from `include/sql`.

+The schema models planets, routes, customers, bookings, promo codes, and payments.
+The daily report aggregates passengers, trip status (active vs completed), and gross/discount/net revenue per planet for a given report date.

 ## Development container

 This project comes with a [dev container definition](.devcontainer/devcontainer.json) to open and interact with the project in a container.